If you’ve been on the fence in your decision to use or not use pop-ups within your Shopify store, we can’t say we blame you.

 One very important area pertaining to copy and design that’s worth paying extra attention to is the call to action of your pop-ups.

 Scroll back through each of the examples we’ve provided so far, looking specifically at the call to action button and copy.

 The majority of their CTAs all stand out in some way, be it color, font style, or copy.

 Of course, that’s no accident.

 You want your visitors to easily be able to find the call to action button.
 Additionally, you also want to use the button’s copy to keep them engaged and moving forward.
 That’s why your CTA should include copy that’s specific and actionable.

 Basically, your CTA’s copy should see things from your visitor’s perspective, and reiterate what’s in it for them.
-That way, they’ll be much more content with providing you with their contact info (or any other relatively minor thing you may ask for), knowing they’re receiving massive value from you in return.

 You can also use your CTA (and the surrounding copy) to instill a sense of urgency, scarcity, or “FOMO” within your visitor: